proycon/python-ucto/README.rst

 .. code:: python

     import ucto
-    configurationfile = "/usr/local/etc/ucto/tokconfig-en"
+    configurationfile = "tokconfig-en"
     tokenizer = ucto.Tokenizer(configurationfile)

-The configuration file has to be explicitly passed for now, it is shipped in the uctodata package and should have been installed along with ucto.
-It is typically found in ``/etc/ucto/`` or ``/usr/local/etc/ucto/``.
-There are configuration files optimised for various languages, indicated by the two letter iso-639-1 suffix at the end of the filename, as well as a ``tokconfig-generic`` one that has no language-specific rules.
+The configuration files supplied with ucto are named ``tokconfig-xx`` where ``xx`` corresponds to a two letter iso-639-1 language code.
+There is also a ``tokconfig-generic`` one that has no language-specific rules.
+Alternatively, you can make and supply your own configuration file.
+Note that for older versions of ucto you may need to provide the absolute path, but the latest versions will find the configurations supplied with ucto automatically.

 The constructor for the ``Tokenizer`` class takes the following keyword
 arguments: